Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Introduction

-To put our methodological contribution in context, we provide a brief literature review on two closely related methods, namely importance sampling (IS) and the LR method.
-The two methods are mathematically identical but are different in goals and use cases.
-IS concerns the simulation design and aims to select variance-minimizing sampling distributions typically for a single estimator \textit{prior to} running any simulation experiment.
-We address the sampling decision in a similar manner as IS~\citep{hesterberg1988advances,owenbook}, but our selection criteria are different in that we optimize efficiency of the entire experiment design that estimates multiple conditional means simultaneously.
-The LR method, also known as the score function method, aims to save computation by reusing outputs \textit{after} the simulation experiments are run.
-The LR method has been applied to improve efficiency of metamodeling~\citep{dong2018unbiased}, gradient estimation~\citep{l1990unified,l1993two,glasserman2014robust}, and sensitivity analysis and optimization~\citep{rubinstein1993discrete,kleijnen1996optimization,fu2016handbook,maggiar2018derivative}. \cite{feng2015green,feng2017green} coin the term ``green simulation,'' which aims to recycle and reuse simulation outputs to save computations and improve precision by applying the LR method.
+Lastly, to place our contribution in the literature, we provide a brief review on two closely related methods: importance sampling (IS) and the LR method.
+These are mathematically identical but differ in their goals.
+IS concerns finding a variance-minimizing sampling distribution for a single estimator \emph{prior to} running simulations.
+While we also consider sampling decisions, our study differ from classical IS~\citep{hesterberg1988advances,owenbook,glassermanbook} because we consider multiple estimators at the same time.
+The LR method aims to save computation by reusing outputs \emph{after} the simulations are run.
+This method has been applied to improve efficiency of metamodeling~\citep{dong2018unbiased}, gradient estimation~\citep{l1990unified,l1993two,glasserman2014robust}, and sensitivity analysis and optimization~\citep{rubinstein1993discrete,kleijnen1996optimization,fu2016handbook,maggiar2018derivative}.
+The LR method is also applied in the ``green simulation'' experiment design~\citep{feng2015green,feng2017green}, which recycles and reuses simulation outputs previously made to save computations and improve precision.
 Similar to these approaches, our pooling decision is also guided by the LR method once the sampling decision is made.

-In recent developments of IUQ literature,~\cite{zhouliu2019} and~\cite{feng2019efficient} apply the LR method to pool inner replications of the nested simulation and demonstrate significant computational savings.
-However, neither optimizes the sampling decision.
-Moreover, they pool all pairwise LR estimators with equal weights, which makes some outer scenarios' conditional mean estimators have large or even unbounded variances.
-Our optimal experiment design avoids such a case by assigning a small (or zero) pooling weight to an outer scenario pair, if their LR estimator has a large variance, which distinguishes our work from theirs.
+In recent development of simulation model risk quantification literature,~\cite{zhouliu2019} apply the LR method to pool inner replications of the nested simulation with equal weights and demonstrate significant computational savings.~\cite{zhang2022sample} also propose an LR-based approach that pools inner replications simulated from one common sampling distribution.
+Neither of these studies optimizes the sampling decision.
+Moreover, both designs have a risk of making some outer scenarios' conditional mean estimators have large or even unbounded variances.
+Our optimal experiment design avoids such a case by assigning a small (or zero) pooling weight to an outer scenario pair, if their LR estimator is deemed to have a large variance.

+Our preliminary work~\citep{feng2019efficient} explores application of various kinds of LR estimators to make the simulation risk analysis more efficient.
+However, we have not considered optimizing the sampling and pooling decisions in the earlier work.
+Moreover, the theoretical convergence analyses on different types of nested statistics are new and we focus exclusively on the self-normalized LR estimator in the current paper.